![]() |

 Mellotron used:

-Narnia were a one-shot female-fronted UK outfit, operating in the lightweight, folky end of the progressive spectrum, with a Christian bent to a few tracks, notably Miracle Of Birth and In The Forest; hardly surprising, given their whole C.S.
-Lewis thing, I suppose.
-I don't personally find the music especially enthralling, but if you like the quieter, simpler type of '70s stuff, you may be into it.
+Narnia were a one-shot female-fronted UK outfit, operating at the lightweight, folky end of the progressive spectrum, on 1974's Aslan is Not a Tame Lion.
+There's a Christian bent to a few tracks, notably Miracle Of Birth and In The Forest (hardly surprising, given their whole C.S.
+Lewis thing, I suppose).
+This is for those of you who like the quieter, simpler end of the '70s spectrum.

-Keyboard man Peter Banks (no relation to the ex-Yes/Flash guitarist) plays Mellotron on four tracks, with solid strings throughout their cover of Tom Paxton's You'd Better Believe It and Muddy Ground, with flutes and strings on Agapé and To A Fountain, making this quite a 'Tron album, on the quiet.
-As I said, don't expect anything wildly exciting, but it's all competent enough, and the Mellotron stuff's worth hearing.
+Keyboard man Peter Banks (no relation to the ex-Yes/Flash guitarist) plays Mellotron on four tracks, solid strings throughout their cover of Tom Paxton's You'd Better Believe It and Muddy Ground and flutes and strings on Agapé and To A Fountain, making this quite a Mellotron album, on the quiet.
+As I said, don't expect anything wildly exciting, but it's all competent enough with decent Mellotron.

 I Can See Clearly Now (1972, 34.10) ***/TTT |